-Today’s image, taken in the early-1950s from City Hall shows Reyburn Plaza in Philadelphia being pressed into service as a temporary parking lot and a street scene on Filbert Street.
-Partially visible at the rear of the plaza is a music shell.
+Today’s image, taken in the early-1950s from City Hall in Philadelphia, is a view of Reyburn Plaza while it was serving as a temporary parking lot.
+The roadway in the foreground is Filbert Street, and visible at the rear of the plaza is a music shell.

-The great majority of the automobiles parked in the plaza other than a couple of Packards and a few more high-end cars are fairly average everyday vehicles.
-Perhaps the most interesting car in the scene is a sleek two-tone Lincoln Zephyr coupe out on the street.
+The vast majority of the automobiles parked in the plaza other than a couple of Packards and a few other high-end cars are fairly average everyday vehicles.
+Perhaps the most interesting car in the scene is a sleek two-tone Lincoln Zephyr coupe on the street.

 Share with us what you find of interest in this image courtesy of PhillyHistory.